 pianist and pedagogue; b.
 1st April 1901 in Bogusławka near Łuck (Wołyń); d.
 21st June 1964 in Kraków.
 He studied the piano under Antoni Sygietyński at the Music Institute in Warsaw.
 In the years 1921-22 he studied at the Faculty of Philosophy at the University of Warsaw.
-He continued to learn the piano at the Warsaw Conservatory in the class of Józef Turczyński, which he graduated with honors in 1926.
+He continued to learn the piano at the Warsaw Conservatory in the class of Józef Turczyński, which he graduated with honours in 1926.

 He made his debut at the Warsaw Philharmonic on 24th October 1926, playing the Piano Concerto No. 2 in C minor by Sergei Rachmaninov.
 In 1927 he took part in the 1st International Chopin Piano Competition and received the Polish Radio award for the best performance of mazurkas.
 In 1928 he went to Paris and thanks to the Association of Young Polish Musicians, led by Piotr Perkowski, he met Ignacy Jan Paderewski.
 The master, having discovered the musical talent of Sztompka, accepted him into the group of his students – Poles.
 Until 1932 the pianist received a Paderewski scholarship and he had lessons with the master at the Palais d'Orsay in Paris or the Swiss villa Riond-Bosson in Morges.
 Here, on 26th August 1931, he gave a concert with other students of Paderewski: Leopold Stanisław Szpinalski, Aleksander Brachocki, Zygmunt Dygat and Albert Tadlewski.